thunder-so/cdk-functions/README.md

 - The `dockerFile` property in `functionProps` tells CDK-Functions to build and deploy your Lambda using the specified Dockerfile.
 - Use the `include` property to ensure all necessary files (such as your handler, `package.json`, or lockfiles) are available in the Docker build context.
 - You can pass build arguments to your Docker build using the `dockerBuildArgs` property.
-- All other configuration options (environment variables, secrets, concurrency, etc.) are supported as with standard Lambda deployments.
+- All other configuration options (environment variables, secrets, concurrency, lambda warmer, etc.) are supported as with standard Lambda deployments.

 For more information, refer to the [CDK documentation on container images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).